Announcement type: Notice of Solicitation for Grant Applications.

 C. Other Grant Specifications

 1. Demonstrated Partnerships.
-To be considered for funding under this SGA, the applicant must demonstrate that the proposed project will be implemented by a strategic partnership that includes at least one entity from each of the following categories: (1) The Workforce Investment System, which may include State and Local Workforce Investment Boards, State Workforce Agencies, and One-Stop Career Centers and their partners; (2) an individual community or technical college; (3) employers and industry-related organizations such as associations and unions; and (4) the continuum of education, including the K-12 public education system, adult education, four-year colleges and universities, and other training providers.
-In addition to the previously identified entities, applicants are encouraged to include faith-based and community organizations as a component of their partnerships.
-Please note that some applicants applying under the exception in Section III.C.5 may not have a community college partner.
+To be considered for funding under this SGA, the applicant must demonstrate that the proposed project will be implemented by a strategic partnership that includes Start Printed Page 37954at least one entity from each of the following categories: (1) The Workforce Investment System, which may include State and Local Workforce Investment Boards, State Workforce Agencies, and One-Stop Career Centers and their partners; (2) an individual community or technical college; (3) employers and industry-related organizations such as associations and unions; and (4) the continuum of education, including the K-12 public education system, adult education, four-year colleges and universities, and other training providers.
+Please note that some applicants applying under the exception may not have a community college partner.
 In these cases, the applicant should substitute the training provider as the required community college partner.
-Please see Section III.C.5 for more details.
-The strategic partnership may be a legally organized partnership, joint venture, or a more informal collaboration.
+Please see Section III(C)(5) for more details.
+The strategic partnership may be a legally organized partnership or joint venture, or a more informal collaboration.
 Please note, while at least one entity from each category is required, ETA strongly encourages as many partners as necessary from each category to fully represent the community and the entire continuum of education.

-Proposed capacity building activities must address barriers that impede the ability of the community college, or other entities specified in the exception detailed in Section III.C.5, to meet local and regional industry demand for workforce training and must be directly linked to the specific training supported under the grant.
+Proposed capacity building activities must address barriers that impede the ability of the community college, or other entities specified in the exception detailed in Section III(C)(5), to meet local and regional industry demand for workforce training and must be directly linked to the specific training supported under the grant.
 Applicants may propose a cross-cutting capacity building and training strategy that will support training in more than one high-growth/high-demand industry if the applicant can demonstrate that skill needs in the identified industries are shared.
-Applicants that wish to propose training programs in two or more high-growth industries that do not share skill needs should do so through separate applications in which they are involved.
-Applicants must also describe their specific recruiting strategy for enrolling students in the new training opportunities available once capacity constraints are addressed.
+Applicants that wish to propose training programs in two or more high-growth industries that do not share skill needs should do so through separate applications.

 3. Participants Eligible to Receive Training.
 Generally, the scope of potential trainees is very broad.
 WIA Sec.
 171(d) authorizes demonstration programs to serve dislocated workers, incumbent workers, and new entrants to the workforce.
-This authorization supports a broad range of training for a variety of populations, including: incumbent workers who need new skills for jobs in demand at higher levels of the career ladder or because the skill needs for their current jobs have changed; untapped labor pools such as immigrant workers, individuals with limited English proficiency, individuals with disabilities, veterans, Indian and Native Americans, older workers, youth, etc.; or entry level workers who need basic skills and/or specific occupational skill training.
-Please note that ETA will award five bonus points in this Solicitation to applicants that provide evidence of collaboration with faith-based and community organizations to serve populations with barriers to employment.
+This authorization supports a broad range of training for a variety of populations, including: incumbent workers who need new skills for jobs in demand at higher levels of the career ladder or because the skill needs for their current jobs have changed; untapped labor pools such as immigrant workers, individuals with limited English proficiency, individuals with disabilities, veterans, older workers, youth, etc; or entry level workers who need basic skills and/or specific occupational skill training.
 The identification of targeted and qualified trainees should be part of the larger project planning process undertaken by the required partnership and should relate to the workforce challenge that is being addressed by the training.

 4. Training Providers.
-Community and technical colleges are the required training providers under CBJTGs, regardless of the applicant, with the exception of rural areas and other educationally underserved communities with no reasonable access to community colleges (please see Section III.C.5 below for more information on this exception).
+Community and technical colleges are the required training providers under Community-Based Job Training Grants, regardless of the applicant, with the exception of rural areas and other educationally underserved communities with no reasonable access to community colleges.
+Please see Section III(C)(5) below for more information on this exception.
 ETA encourages applicants to be creative in integrating partner resources and expertise into the training plan.
 For example, a business partner may provide a qualified instructor to the community college; the community college may provide on-site training for workers to take advantage of business-loaned equipment; the training may be provided jointly; or the training may utilize technology-based distance learning alternatives as well as blended learning, which combines self-paced and instructor-led interactions.

 Under this exception, the additional eligible applicants and requirements on training are listed below.

 a.
-Public, accredited Institutions of Higher Education that award certificates and both two-year and four-year degrees, and satellite campuses of such Institutions, are eligible to apply under this exception.
-However, the emphasis for capacity building and training activities under the grant must be at the certificate or two-year Associate's Degree level.
-The public institution of higher education applicant is also required to be the training provider for applications submitted under this exception and will serve as a substitute for the required community college training provider detailed in Section III.C.4;
+Publicly-funded Institutions of Higher Education, as defined in 20 U.S.C.
+1001, that award certificates and both two-year and four-year degrees are eligible to apply under this exception.
+However, the emphasis for capacity building and training activities under the grant must be at the certificate or two-year Associates Degree level.
+The publicly-funded institution of higher education applicant is also required to be the training provider for applications submitted under this exception and will serve as a substitute for the required community college training provider detailed in Section III(C)(4);

 b.
-Alternate Educational Entities that are governmental or not-for-profit organizations that directly deliver, or broker for delivery, post-secondary education opportunities in educationally underserved communities that lack access to community colleges are eligible to apply under this exception.
-Alternate Educational Entity applicants must demonstrate that: (1) The emphasis for capacity building and training activities under the grant must be at the certificate or two-year Associate's Degree level; (2) the training is offered in partnership with a community college outside the underserved area and is acceptable for credit at or a credential from the partner community college; and (3) a component of the capacity building activities supports the partnering community college for the purposes of enhancing the training services provided by that college to the underserved area.
+Alternate Educational Entities that are governmental or not-for-profit organizations that directly deliver, or broker for delivery, post secondary education opportunities in educationally underserved communities that lack access to community colleges are eligible to apply under this exception.
+Alternate Educational Entity applicants must demonstrate that: (1) The emphasis for capacity building and training activities under the grant must be at the certificate or two-year Associates Degree level; (2) the training is offered in partnership with a community college outside the underserved area and is acceptable for credit at or a credential from the partner community college; and (3) a component of the capacity building activities supports the partnering community college for the purposes of enhancing the training services provided by that college to the underserved area.
 Additionally, applications must specify one or more community college(s) where capacity building and training activities will occur under the grant.
+Start Printed Page 37955

 IV.
 Application and Submission Information